Ranjan Gogoi: Tenure

-Gogoi was appointed to the Parliamentary Standing Committee on External Affairs on 23 July 2020.
+In March 2020, Gogoi stated he did not intend to become a minister or join a political party.
+He was appointed to the Parliamentary Standing Committee on External Affairs on 23 July 2020.
 He resigned in September 2021, and instead became a member on the committee of communications and information technology.
 He resigned from the committee in May 2022, and on 5 May 2022 he again became a member on the Parliamentary Standing Committee on External Affairs.
+On 2 September 2020, following an RTI request filed by India Today, the Rajya Sabha Secretariat revealed Gogoi to be the only member of the Rajya Sabha who does not take allowances or a salary.

-On 2 September 2020, following an RTI being filed by India Today, the Rajya Sabha Secretariat revealed that Gogoi was the only member of the Rajya Sabha who does not take allowances or a salary.
+In an interview with Sreenivasan Jain for NDTV in December 2021, when asked about his attendance in the Rajya Sabha, Gogoi cited medical advice because of COVID-19 as why he did not attend sessions which he explained in letters.
+He then went on to say "I go to Rajya Sabha when I feel like, when I think there are matters of importance on which I should speak", and argued that since he was a nominated member, he was not governed by party whips to attend.
+Following his comments, privilege motions were moved against him by numerous Rajya Sabha opposition MPs.
+After the comments, Rajya Sabha Chairman Naidu, without referring to Gogoi specifically, said that every member was "duty bound" to attend the House unless they had "compelling reasons" not to.
+In response to the motions being moved against him, Gogoi said that the "law will take its course".
+The motion was not admitted by the Rajya Sabha secretariat and so did not proceed further.

-Gogoi has stated he does not intend to become a minister or join a political party.
+On 7 August 2023, Gogoi made his 16 minute-long maiden speech in the Rajya Sabha in which he defended the proposed Delhi services bill.
+In his maiden speech, Gogoi focused on the legality of the proposed legislation, focusing on three viewpoints: the "sub-judice", the "overreaching of the Supreme Court" and the "constitutional validity".
+He argued in his speech that Parliament should have the ability to legislate on the issue.
+He later on stated that in his respectful submission and contention, the bill was "perfectly legitimate" and "valid".

 Personal life

 Family and health

 Gogoi is married to Rupanjali Gogoi, and they have two children together, a son Raktim Gogoi and a daughter Rashmi Gogoi, both of whom are advocates.
 His daughter, Rashmi, is married to the son of former Delhi High Court justice Valmiki Mehta.

 Gogoi suffered from pancreatitis in the 1980s.
-He again suffered from the same disease in April 2011, when he was Chief Justice of Punjab and Haryana High Court, and was admitted to the Post Graduate Institute of Medical Education and Research, and later was flown to the Ganga Ram Hospital in Delhi for treatment.
+He again suffered from the same disease in April 2011, when he was the Chief Justice of the Punjab and Haryana High Court, and was admitted to the Post Graduate Institute of Medical Education and Research, and later was flown to the Ganga Ram Hospital in Delhi for treatment.